Seo-A-Nam/kau_data_science/3rd_hw/README.md

 ## Dataset source
 - https://github.com/omairaasim/machine_learning/blob/master/project_9_predict_weight_sex/weight-height.csv
 -  ⚠️ I have mistaken that American data commonly use (inch) and (pound) unit for height and weight.
 That made me swap the Label of those two in given dataset, because here we use (kg) and (cm).
 	- So make sure to keep this in mind when watching these repo.
+	- ❗️ I didn't fixed this problem in the code yet.
+		- How to fix code
+			1. make the name of two labels back to normal. and then re-draw line graph, which splits scatter plots by gender.
+			2. determine new cutoff line of histogram.
+			3. modify cut-off value of code that finds error-rate.

 ## 1. DEA of data
 - make DEA of data